Signing submitted Internet Drafts ensures their authenticity, and that they were received via the IETF submission

 The IETF digitally signs all submitted Internet-Drafts to mark these specific drafts as being authentic, and being received by the IETF through the normal Internet-Draft Submission Process.
 These digital signatures are available for public verification use as described below.

-The IETF expresses its heartfelt thanks to Comodo for their generous, ongoing donation of the certificates used by the IETF in its generation of Internet-Draft signatures.
+The IETF expresses its heartfelt thanks to Digicert for their generous donation of the certificates used by the IETF in its generation of Internet-Draft signatures.

 Three things are needed in order to configure your system to verify Internet-Draft signatures.